-This privacy notice describes how we collect and use personal information about our residents (our residents) and, to the extent necessary for the safety and wellbeing of our residents and those visiting and/or with a close connection to our residents (relatives) at 22, Griffith Avenue, Dublin 9 in accordance with the General Data Protection Regulation (GDPR).
+This privacy notice describes how we collect and use personal information about our people through our Provincial Office at Sisters of the Cross and Passion, Provincialate, Cross and Passion Convent, 299 Broadshaw Road, Middleton, Manchester M24 2PF, in accordance with the General Data Protection Regulation (GDPR).

 The Charity is a "data controller".
-This means that we are responsible for deciding how we hold and use personal information about our residents and relatives.
-We are required under data protection legislation to notify our residents and relatives of the information contained in this privacy notice.
+This means that we are responsible for deciding how we hold and use personal information about our people.
+We are required under data protection legislation to notify our people of the information contained in this privacy notice.

-This notice applies specifically to current residents and relatives.
+This notice applies specifically to current and former of our people.
 It does not form part of any contract to provide goods and/or services.
 We may update this notice at any time.

-It is recommended that our residents and relatives read this notice, together with any other privacy notice we may provide on specific occasions when we are collecting or processing personal information about our residents and relatives, so that they are aware of how and why we are using such information.
+It is recommended that our people read this notice, together with any other privacy notice we may provide on specific occasions when we are collecting or processing personal information about our people, so that they are aware of how and why we are using such information.